Commonly Treated Conditions

 Stress fractures are usually caused by overtraining or overuse.
 They can also be caused by repeated pounding or impact on a hard surface, such as running on concrete.
 Increasing the time, type or intensity of exercise too rapidly is another cause of stress fractures to the feet, as is wearing improper footwear.

 Women seem to be at greater risk of foot stress fractures than men.
-This may be related to a condition called “the female athlete triad,” which is a combination of poor nutrition, eating disorders, and amenorrhea (infrequent menstrual cycle), that predispose women to early osteoporosis (thinning of the bones).
+This may be related to a condition called “the female athlete triad,” which is a combination of poor nutrition, eating disorders, and amenorrhea (infrequent menstrual cycle), that predispose some women to early osteoporosis (thinning of the bones).

 The result of this decreased bone density is an increase in the risk of stress fractures.